-Many years ago, I sat with my mother-in-law a few days before her blow-out 60th birthday party.
-She and I were going over the guest list in her chic apartment in Greenbrae, California, when I noticed there was something slightly different about the way she looked.
+Many years ago, as I sat with my mother-in-law going over plans for her blow-out 60th birthday party, I noticed there was something slightly different about the way she looked.
 Dorothy was as glam as a starlet, like a willowy version of Faye Dunaway, with the lustrous skin, stemmy legs, and dramatic personality to match.
 But that day she looked even more stunning than usual.
 More rested.
 Vibrant.
 Younger.
 I was tempted to chalk it up to pre-party excitement, but the change seemed physical.
 It was subtle, but undeniable.

 Women Who Have a Little Work Done